 MSN Enabled Applications represent 3rd party applications using the MSN Network APIs exposed by an MSN Server.

 These MSN Enabled Applications typically require some social network service information for their operation and obtain it by interacting with an MSN Server.
 MSN Enabled Applications choose the target MSN Server to interact with based on the user on whose behalf they act (e.g. their authoritative MSN Server), based on the target user(s) of interest or based on local policies.

+Examples of SNEW Enabled Applications are web applications running within a user agent, web applications running on an external server or server native applications.

 6.3.2.2 MSN Enabled Device Applications